dreamingechoes/dreamingechoes.github.io/_posts/2015-10-10-conversational-bot-ruby-on-rails.md

 ```
 ---

 Now we are ready to do our first simple bot (**AIML** has more tags, but for the purpose of this post, with this three tags is enough).
-If you want to get deeper on this, check [this tutorial](http://www.tutorialspoint.com/aiml/index.htm) (in fact, the examples showed here are picked directly from there).
+If you want to get deeper on this, check [this tutorial](http://www.tutorialspoint.com/aiml/index.htm) (in fact, the examples shown here are picked directly from there).

 ## Ok, but... why this should be fun?